bjemi3426/bswift/MovieShelf-IOS/README.md

-# 📱 App Name
+# 📱 MovieShelf

 ### Overview
-Brief summary of what the app does and its purpose.
+List all the latest movies and allows for search using IMDB.

 ### Features
 - ✅ Feature 1